 To present the painted figure as accurately and profound and emotionally real to the viewers, without any illustration or ineffective realism.
 A portrait that intellect could never do.
-Concerning my work, I am interested in eternal always recurring subjects like love, relationships, hope, subjects that pass through the history of mankind and remain forever enclosed in it.
+Concerning my work, I am interested in eternal always recurring subjects like love and i had Birthday wishes, relationships, hope, subjects that pass through the history of mankind and remain forever enclosed in it.

 What is your attitude towards political affairs and the engagement of contemporary art?

 It seems to me that an artist and politics are not compatible.
 At the end I do not want that my art is in service for politics.
 I speak directly to the instinct of the audience not to their rational behavior.
 I do not want to convince the audience.
 All politicians and dictators will disappear, but art will remain forever.
 If someone wants to speak on a political topic, he should write a book or for the newspapers.